-Researchers discover protein that may control the spread of cancerFebruary 26th, 2013 in Cancer /
+Researchers discover protein that may control the spread of cancerFebruary 26, 2013 in Medicine & Health / Cancer

 Researchers at the University of Hawai'i Cancer Center have uncovered a novel mechanism that may lead to more selective ways to stop cancer cells from spreading.
 Associate Professor Joe W. Ramos PhD, a cancer biologist at the UH Cancer Center and his team have identified the role of the protein RSK2 in cancer cell migration, part of the process of cancer metastasis.

 Cancer becomes metastatic when cells break away from the primary tumor and spread to other parts of the body.
 Metastatic cancer is much more difficult to treat and patients with metastatic cancer have a generally worse prognosis.
 "The cancers that kill are those that spread to other parts of the body or disseminate within the organ," said Ramos.
 "If we could keep cancer cells confined to the primary tumor mass, we could remove it with less risk of metastasis and later recurrence."

 The Ramos team reports that RSK2 significantly increases cell migration in part by reducing integrin activation.
 Integrins play an important role in cell adhesion to their surrounding tissue and the migration of tumor cells to new locations in the body.
 RSK is active in both breast and prostate tumors, and promotes proliferation in these cells.
 It can also promote cell invasion and metastasis in head and neck cancers in addition to lung cancer and neuroblastoma.